speakclouder/speakclouder.github.io/_posts/2022-12-16-serverless-statamic.md

     ],
 ```

-Almost done here, let's build the styles and JS:
+build the styles and JS:

 ```shell
 npm i
 npm run prod
 ```

-OK, one last thing before we move onto CDK - Because we're running this in a Lambda function we'll need to change the storage directory.
+Because we're running this in a Lambda function we'll need to change the storage directory.

-Inside your AppServiceProvider, let's force it to use the writable `/tmp` directory - let's also set the APP_URL as the root url - otherwise Cloudfront and API Gateway start arguing about who's who - in `./app/Providers/AppServiceProvider.php`'s boot function:
+Inside your AppServiceProvider, let's force it to use the writable `/tmp` directory - let's also set the APP_URL as the root url (otherwise Cloudfront and API Gateway start arguing about who's who) - in `./app/Providers/AppServiceProvider.php`'s boot function:

 ```php
     public function boot()